 a.
-Armenia and Russian Federation - In favour of the prosecution

-216. In the press, information was reported in 2010 and 2011 that judges in Armenia314 and Russian Federation consistently followed the motions of the prosecution and did not pay enough attention to the defendant.
+Armenia and Russian Federation - In favour of the prosecution and Russian Federation consistently followed the motions of the prosecution and did not pay enough attention to the defendant.
 In general, if applications brought by the prosecution are almost without exception followed by the courts, this could indicate a lack of impartiality.
 Either the courts may not examine such motions impartially and thoroughly but willingly follow the view of the prosecution, or the prosecution may be too dependent on the views of the courts as they are perceived and therefore tend to bring only such applications which they deem to be undoubtedly successful.
-In those two systems, it might be suspected that remnants of the Soviet prosecutorial system identified by the Venice Commission 315 in 2010 may be influencing the relation between judges and prosecutors.
+In those two systems, it might be suspected that remnants of the Soviet prosecutorial system identified by the Venice Commission315 in 2010 may be influencing the relation between judges and prosecutors.